ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 ## What is a data race?

 A data race is a race condition in which two accesses to the same memory location conflict.
-Specifically, there are four elements of the crime: **[[Oops, I forgot to define “domain” first]]**
+Specifically, there are four elements of the crime:

-1. Code running in parallel, which is to say in two different domains
+1. Code running in parallel, which is to say in two different _domains_
 2. A memory location that may be accessed by both domains simultaneously
 3. At least one of the accesses is a write
 4. The location isn't atomic

+(A _domain_ is for our purposes what OCaml calls a thread.
+In particular, it will correspond to an actual OS thread, so the code running in two different domains can potentially run in parallel on different cores.)

-This last condition is a carve-out for specially synchronized memory operations provided by `Atomic.t`, which we'll cover [later on](#atomics).
+The last condition is a carve-out for specially synchronized memory operations provided by `Atomic.t`, which we'll cover [later on](#atomics).
 Any “normal” mutable OCaml data can lead to a data race: references, `mutable` fields, and `array`s are all possible culprits.